SohailaKandil/GroceryApp/README.md

 ## Overview

 This project is a web application for a grocery store, aiming to integrate databases with web development technologies.
+Link for the website: [Link](https://andalosstore.000webhostapp.com/index.php) (Note: you might need a VPN to run this website)

 ## Technologies Used